Skip to content

 Evenings and Weekends

-Members having difficulties during the evening should contact the duty College Leader in the foyer.
-During weekends, problems should be referred to the College Leader on duty whose name is posted in the window of the Administrator’s Office.
+Members having difficulties during the evening can either contact their floor's College Leader, chat to the College Leader on foyer duty, or call the duty line on 03 926 9699.
+During the daytime at weekends, problems should be referred to the College Leader on duty by phoning the duty line.
 College Leaders have delegated authority from the Head of College.

 Confidentiality